Atahualpa: Legacy

-After the death of Pizarro, Inés Yupanqui, Atahualpa's favorite sister, who had been given to Pizarro in marriage by her brother, married a Spanish knight named Ampuero and left for Spain.
+After the death of Pizarro, Quispe Sisa, Atawallpa's favorite sister, who had been given to Pizarro in marriage by her brother, married a Spanish knight named Ampuero and left for Spain.
 They took her daughter by Pizarro with them and she was later legitimised by imperial decree.
 Francisca Pizarro Yupanqui married her uncle Hernando Pizarro in Spain, on 10 October 1537 – they had a son, Francisco Pizarro y Pizarro.
 The Pizarro line survived Hernando's death, although it is extinct in the male line.
 Among Inés's direct descendants, having Inca royal ancestry, at least three governed Latin American nations during the 19th and early 20th centuries: Dominican President José Desiderio Valverde and Bolivian Presidents Pedro José Domingo de Guerra and José Gutiérrez Guerra.
-Pizarro's third son, by a relative of Atahualpa renamed Angelina who was never legitimised, died shortly after reaching Spain.
+Pizarro's third son, by a relative of Atawallpa renamed Angelina who was never legitimised, died shortly after reaching Spain.
 Another relative, Catalina Capa-Yupanqui, who died in 1580, married a Portuguese nobleman named António Ramos, son of António Colaço.
 Their daughter was Francisca de Lima who married Álvaro de Abreu de Lima, who was also a Portuguese nobleman.

-In Quito, the most important football stadium is named Estadio Atahualpa after Atahualpa.
+In Quito, the most important football stadium is named Estadio Atahualpa after Atawallpa.

-On the façade of the Royal Palace of Madrid there is a statue of the Inca emperor Atahualpa, along with another of the Aztec emperor Moctezuma II, among the statues of the kings of the ancient kingdoms that formed Spain.
+On the façade of the Royal Palace of Madrid there is a statue of the Inca emperor Atawallpa, along with another of the Aztec emperor Moctezuma II, among the statues of the kings of the ancient kingdoms that formed Spain.

 Inkarri

-A myth concerning Atahualpa's death and future resurrection became widespread among indigenous groups, with versions of the tale being documented as far as among the Huilliche people of southern Chile.
-A rare version recorded by Tom Dillehay among the Mapuche of Araucanía tells of Atahualpa killing Pedro de Valdivia.
+A myth concerning Atawallpa's death and future resurrection became widespread among indigenous groups, with versions of the tale being documented as far as among the Huilliche people of southern Chile.
+A rare version recorded by Tom Dillehay among the Mapuche of Araucanía tells of Atawallpa killing Pedro de Valdivia.

 Remains

 "Conquest: They behead Atahualpa Inca · VMÃTA CUCHṼ" [Quechua: umanta kuchun "(they) cut his head"].
 Drawing in Guaman Poma's Nueva corónica.

-The burial site of Atahualpa is unknown but historian Tamara Estupiñán argues it lies somewhere in modern-day Ecuador.
+The burial site of Atawallpa is unknown but historian Tamara Estupiñán argues it lies somewhere in modern-day Ecuador.
 She argues he was buried in Ecuador for safekeeping.
 The location is named Malqui-Machay, Quechua for "mummy", and stone walls and trapezoidal underground water canals have been found in this location.
 More serious archaeological excavation needs to be done to confirm Estupiñán's beliefs.